Hakka Chinese: Dialects

 Hakka has as many regional dialects as there are counties with Hakka speakers as the majority.
 Some of these Hakka dialects are not mutually intelligible with each other.
-Meixian is surrounded by the counties of Pingyuan, Dabu, Jiaoling, Xingning, Wuhua, and Fengshun.
+Meixian, Meizhou is surrounded by the counties of Pingyuan, Dabu, Jiaoling, Xingning, Wuhua, and Fengshun.
 Each county has its own special phonological points of interest.
 For instance, Xingning lacks the codas /[-m]/ and /[-p]/.
 These have merged into /[-n]/ and /[-t]/, respectively.
 Further away from Meixian, the Hong Kong dialect lacks the /[-u-]/ medial, so whereas the Meixian dialect pronounces the character 光 as /[kwɔŋ˦]/, the Hong Kong Hakka dialect pronounces it as /[kɔŋ˧]/, which is similar to the Hakka spoken in neighbouring Shenzhen.

 Tones also vary across the dialects of Hakka.
 The majority of Hakka dialects have six tones.
 However, there are dialects which have lost all of their checked tones (rusheng), and the characters originally of this tone class are distributed across the non-ru tones.
 An example of such a dialect is Changting, which is situated in Western Fujian province.
 Moreover, there is evidence of the retention of an earlier Hakka tone system in the dialects of Haifeng and Lufeng, situated in coastal southeastern Guangdong province.
 They contain a yin-yang splitting in the qu tone, giving rise to seven tones in all (with yin-yang registers in ping and ru tones and a shang tone).

 In Taiwan, there are two main dialects: Sixian and Hailu (alternatively known as Haifeng; Hailu refers to Haifeng County and Lufeng County).
 Most Hakka speakers in Taiwan can trace their ancestry to these two regions.
-Sixian speakers come from Jiaying Prefecture, mainly from the four counties of Chengxiang (now Meixian District), Zhengping (now Jiaoling), Xingning and Pingyuan.
+Sixian speakers come from Jiaying Prefecture, mainly from the four counties of Chengxiang (now Meixian), Zhengping (now Jiaoling), Xingning and Pingyuan.
 Most dialects of Taiwanese Hakka, except Sixian and Dabu, preserved postalveolar consonants (/[tʃ]/, /[tʃʰ]/, /[ʃ]/ and /[ʒ]/), which are uncommon in other southern Chinese varieties.